Can Interpersonal Psychotherapy prevent or treat depression among people with Autism Spectrum Disorder?

 Interpersonal psychotherapy (IPT) is an evidence based treatment, developed to treat depression (Klerman, Dimascio, Weissman, Prusoff, & Paykel, 1974).
 Ever since 1970 ́s when the treatment was invented it has shown more or less evidence for several conditions such as eating disorders (Murphy, Straebler, Basden, Cooper, & Fairburn, 2012), bipolar disorders (Swartz, Frank, & Frankel, 2008), PTSD (Markowitz et al., 2015) and borderline personality disorder (A. W. Bateman, 2012).
 One of several focus areas that are taken into consideration in IPT is how interpersonal deficits/interpersonal sensitivity affects the person’s vulnerability to develop or maintain depressive symptoms or other psychiatric illnesses.
 Interpersonal theory, given from Harry Stuck Sullivan states that human behaviours are driven by two fundamental relational needs; 1.) to feel safe and avoid insecurity/threats and 2.) to experience intimacy/tenderness and satisfaction in close relationships.
 In our ambition to meet these needs we develop interpersonal patterns which we are carrying with us and stage out in our relationship with others.
 For people with a secure attachment these needs are fulfilled together with others (Lipsitz & Markowitz, 2013).
 The strategies in IPT have focus on current mental problems on what in DSM-IV were found under axis 1: current mood e.g. major depression and axis IV: current psychosocial life events (APA, 1994).
 IPT actively links these two on-going issues together in an explicit and exploratory way in a strategy called “mood-event”.
 By activating existing social support and to deal with current interpersonal problems IPT will maintain symptom reduction.
 This is based on the idea that it is normal and secure for the individual to come close and lean on others when s/he is not depressed and that interpersonal interaction has been undermined due to the current depression or psychosocial life circumstances, encountered in the individuals life (Brakemeier & Frase, 2012).
 When it comes to individuals with an insecure attachment, people with cumulative negative relational experiences or persons in the spectra of ASD, the formulation of how to feel safe together with others, or how to get the attachment needs fulfilled, may need to be more individualised.
 A person with an avoidant relational style or who get perceptually overwhelmed in social interactions may in IPT formulate goals like “How to communicate need of distance” for example (A. W. Bateman, 2012; Bellino, Rinaldi, & Bogetto, 2010).

-The aim in this paper is to reflect upon weather Interpersonal Psychotherapy; an indirectly mentalizing and affect focused treatment with focus on social interaction, would be a suitable intervention to treat current depressive symptoms and prevent further relapses among people with ASD.
+The aim in this paper is to reflect upon whether Interpersonal Psychotherapy; an indirectly mentalizing and affect focused treatment with focus on social interaction, would be a suitable intervention to treat current depressive symptoms and prevent further relapses among people with ASD.

 Methodologically I have made a literature search in the field and will share my reflections in this topic, based on a few articles and my own clinical experience.
 Since 1995 I work in a psychiatric clinic for adults.
 I mostly meet young people with ASD, that haven’t received their ASD-diagnosis until they ́ve come to us, mostly for whole other reasons.
 That means that they often met the criteria of so called high functioning ASD/HFA/Asperger syndrome.
 That also means that they have an interpersonal history, gathered by relational misunderstandings, bullying, sense of massive social skill deficits, relational failures and a comorbid mental illness during a long period of time.
 The literature review is followed by a case study based on a certain therapy, with some modifications drawn from other therapies to highlight recurring themes and with respect for personal integrity.
 All involved have provided both verbal and written consent.